underscoreio/essential-scala/src/pages/intro/literals.md

 Unit
 ~~~

 Unit is an important concept in Scala.
-Most of a Scala program consists of expressions, and expressions must evaluate to values.
-We need a value for expressions that have no useful value, and unit is that value.
+Many of Scala's syntactic constructs are *expressions* that have types and values.
+We need a placeholder for expressions that don't yield a useful value, and unit provides just that.

+### Take home points

+We have been introduced to the basic data types in Scala, which are identical to the basic types available in Java.

+We have seen how to write *literal* values of each type.
+The syntax is, again, very similar to Java.

+Finally, we have noted that every literal has a **value** and a **type** - something which is also true for more complex Scala expressions.

+In the next section we will start combining values into expressions and producing code that has useful effects.

 ### Exercises